selena81792/Artificial_Intelligence/README.md

-# Inspector and Fantom AI for the Fantom Of Opera AI module
+# Inspector and Fantom AI for the Fantom Of Opera

 ## Description of the game

-You can find the rules of the game [Here](https://github.com/nlehir/phantom_opera/blob/master/le-fantome-de-l-opera_rules_fr.pdf)
+You can find the rules of the game [here](https://github.com/nlehir/phantom_opera/blob/master/le-fantome-de-l-opera_rules_fr.pdf)

 ## 🚀 Structure of the projet